cmaureir/progra-alma/lectures/lecture2.rst

     print m, n

-In this example, the three asignations are contained inside the ``if`` control sentence.
+In this example, the three asignations are contained inside the ``if`` control statement.
-The ``print m, n`` is not indented, so is not a part of the ``if`` sentence.
+The ``print m, n`` is not indented, so is not a part of the ``if`` statement.

-This program has four sentences, of which the third one is a control sentence, that contain the other three sentences.
+This program has four statements, of which the third one is a control statement, that contain the other three statements.

 To indent,
 we will use four spaces always.